 The Pinedale LGS represented approximately 78 percent of our total assets as of December 31, 2013 and the lease payments under the Pinedale Lease Agreement with Ultra Wyoming represented approximately 64 percent of our total revenue as of December 31, 2013.
 Ultra Wyoming or Ultra Petroleum, one of the guarantors of Ultra Wyoming's obligations under the Pinedale Lease Agreement and Ultra Wyoming's ultimate parent company, may experience a downturn in its business, which may weaken its financial condition and result in Ultra Wyoming's failure to make timely lease payments or give rise to default under the Pinedale Lease Agreement or Ultra Petroleum's failure to meet its related parent guaranty obligations.
-In the event of a default by Ultra Wyoming fails to renew the Pinedale Lease Agreement and we cannot find a new lessee at the same or better lease rates, the expiration of the Pinedale Lease Agreement in fifteen years could have a material adverse impact on our business and financial condition.
+In the event of a default by Ultra Wyoming or Ultra Petroleum, we may experience delays in enforcing our rights as landlord and may incur substantial costs in protecting our investment.
+In addition, if Ultra Wyoming fails to renew the Pinedale Lease Agreement and we cannot find a new lessee at the same or better lease rates, the expiration of the Pinedale Lease Agreement in fifteen years could have a material adverse impact on our business and financial condition.